awsdocs/amazon-corretto-8-user-guide/doc_source/docker-install.md

  You can create a new Docker image using [Corretto's official Docker Hub image](https://hub.docker.com/_/amazoncorretto)\.

-1. Create a Dockerfile with the following content\.
+1. Create a Docker file with this content\.
 **Example**

    ```